adarshtp/tech-test-game-event-ingesting/README.md

 Replace the eventId, type, playerId, and other fields with your desired values.

-Verify the Event:
+### Verify the Event

-Check the logs of the API container to confirm the event was queued successfully:
+Check the logs of the API container to confirm the event was queued successfully

 ```
 docker logs game_event_api
 ```

 Check the logs of the worker container to confirm the event was processed and stored:

 ```
 docker logs game_event_worker
 ```